norvig/paip-lisp/docs/chapter13.md

            (account-balance account))))
 ```

-We can create new bank accounts with `make-account` and modify them with `account-withdraw, account-deposit,` and `account-interest.` This is a simple problem, and this simple solution suffices.
+We can create new bank accounts with `make-account` and modify them with `account-withdraw`, `account-deposit`, and `account-interest`.
+This is a simple problem, and this simple solution suffices.
 Problems appear when we change the specification of the problem, or when we envision ways that this implementation could be inadvertently used in error.
 For example, suppose a programmer looks at the `account` structure and decides to use `(decf (account-balance account)`) directly instead of going through the `account-withdraw` function.
 This could lead to negative account balances, which were not intended.